 Organic cane sugar, rapadura sugar or wild, organic honey

-Fill you container by at least half way with your apple scraps (peels & cores), seed, stems and all.
+Fill your container by at least halfway with your apple scraps (peels & cores), seed, stems and all.

 Sprinkle the sugar into the jar with the apple scraps and water (1/4 cup sugar to each 1 quart water).
 Using a wooden spoon agitate and stir the mixture to help dissolve the sugar several times over an hours time keeping the container covered with your the cheesecloth or cloth to keep any flies or critters out.

 Once sugar is dissolved (or mostly) use a large rubber band or piece of string or twine to tie the cloth snugly over the opening.
 This is to ensure that during the fermenting no flies or critters make their way into the liquid.
 And they will want to.